gryffindor-guy/PERSONAL-CARE-CHATBOT/README.md

 :arrow_right: random, pyfiglet, webbrowser, tkinter, datetime.

+### Inputs

+:arrow_right: Follow the instructions of the bot, it will ask for the choice that you want in the form of integers.
+It is very  easy to interact with the bot.
+You will definitely like its services.

 ### Block Diagram

 ![](https://github.com/gryffindor-guy/PERSONAL-CARE-CHATBOT/blob/main/BlockDiagram.jpeg)

 ### Note :

  :arrow_right: You have to clone total repository and execute bot.py file to interact with chatbot.
-Paths should not be disturbed or deviated. :construction:
+Paths should not be disturbed or deviated, use same Foldering Structure to avoid module errors :construction:

 # Presentation
 ### Youtube chatbot Execution Video :arrow_down: